 Figure 4.22: Trust in institutions for the main survey.

-Opinions on road pricing and other policies
+Opinions on road pricing and transport policies

 As discussed in Section 2.4, attitudinal questions are presented differently in the pilot survey compared to the main survey.
-The main survey contains more attitudinal questions than the pilot survey and the wording of the political statements has been improved.
+The main survey contains more attitudinal questions than the pilot survey, and the wording of the political statements has been improved.
 See Figure 0.19 though Figure 0.21 in the Appendix for the results on the policy related questions posed in the pilot survey.

 Figure 4.23 presents the level of agreement regarding the anticipated effects of replacing current tolls and fuel taxes with road pricing for the main survey.